ohofmann/bcbio_pub/README.md

 ## Still to organize

 1. Run IT benchmarks locally and AWS for 10 WGS (NA12878 copies), use collectl information for graphs and co (see http://bcb.io/2014/12/19/awsbench/)
-3. Run validation for cancer data vs ICGC/TCGA challenge with ~3 different callers (or the current SNP/InDel comparison) (see http://bcb.io/2015/03/05/cancerval/)
-4. Run validation for 2-3 SV callers (see http://bcb.io/2014/08/12/validated-whole-genome-structural-variation-detection-using-multiple-callers/)

 ## Data Sets and Metrics to distribute